Rishika-20/collection-assignment-part-II/README.md

 # collection-assignment-part-II
 # A practice set for Colllections in java.
-# I have implemented all the questions of collections:
+# I have implemented all the questions mentioned below:

 #Suppose you have a list of names and corresponding ages.
 You want to create a HashMap where the name is the key and the age is the value.
 Write code to create the HashMap and add the following entries to it: